Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Modality Representations and Cross-Modal Composition

-Given a subset of binary typological features $w_\ell=(w_{\ell,1},\dots,w_{\ell,m})$, we introduce a latent variable $Z$ with $k=2$ states and conditional probabilities $\theta_{jk} \coloneqq \mathbb{P}(w_{\ell,j}=1 \mid Z=k)$ learned by Expectation–Maximization \cite{Dempster1977EM}, where priors are initialized uniformly and conditionals are initialized randomly.
+learned by Expectation–Maximization \cite{Dempster1977EM}, where priors are initialized uniformly and conditionals are initialized randomly.
 We perform early stopping via a modified Bayesian Information Criterion (BIC) \footnote{See Appendix \ref{app:latent} for implementation details.} which penalizes log-likelihood and the number of parameters quadratically, encouraging more balanced clusters.

 To scale beyond a single latent variable, we implement a greedy algorithm to obtain multiple ``islands''.
 Iteratively, we repeat the following process: (i) initialize an active set using the pair of features with highest Mutual Information (MI) \cite{Peng2005mRMR} not yet assigned to any latent variable; (ii) add the feature yielding the highest MI with the features in the active set; (iii) attempt to split the active set into two using the modified BIC; (iv) if the split is preferred, refine by testing feature switches across the two groups to further improve BIC.
 When a split is accepted, we obtain two groups $G_1,G_2$.
-We define the larger group as an island, associating it with a latent variable $z_i$, and store its $m_i\times 2$ parameter matrix $(\theta_{jk})$ as a cluster.
+We define the larger group as an island, associating it with a latent variable $z_i$, and store its $s_i\times 2$ parameter matrix $(\theta_{jk}^{(i)})$ as a cluster.
+Here, $z_i$ is the latent variable for the $i$th island, and $s_i$ is the number of features assigned to island $i$.
 The remaining features return to the pool and the process repeats.

 Finally, a typological vector $x_\ell(\text{typ})$ is mapped to the concatenated posterior vector